fox-io/hydrus_telegram_bot/README.md

-# Telegram Yiff Bot
+# Hydrus Telegram Bot

 ## About
-Posts images to a Telegram channel from a Telegram bot.
+Posts images to a Telegram channel from Hydrus Network client based on a target tag.

 ## Usage
 Start by cloning the repo into your desired folder.

-1. Copy config.json.example to config.json and enter your information into this file.
+Copy config.json.example to config.json and enter your information into this file.
-2. Copy data.json.example to data.json.
-You do not need to make changes to this file.

-Send images as files to your bot's chat.
-You can include source URLs in the caption (one per line), and they will be parsed to buttons below the image post.
-Subreddits are parsed from Reddit URLs.
+Ensure Hydrus is running with the Client API available.
+Tag your images in Hydrus with the tag in target_tag.

+Images will be posted to the Telegram channel with source URLs.
+They will also be tagged with the tag in final_tag.